karanpratapsingh/learn-go/README.md

 ...
 ```

 As we can see, we get a result of 15 as `sum` variable is _bound_ to the function.
-This is a very powerful concept and definitely a must know.
+This is a very powerful concept and definitely, a must know.

 ## Variadic Functions